MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 8. Click **Buy**.

-    >**Note:** Currently you can't buy the tickets and there is no validation since the functionality is not applied yet.
+    >**Note:** Currently you can't buy the tickets and there is no validation since the functionality has not applied yet.

 9. Close **Microsoft Edge**.